 1 | Initiate the Night Routine

-Perhaps the most frequently overlooked factor to an effective night routine is knowing when to initiate it.
-Morning routines are easy as you just start them as soon as you wake up, but initiating an evening routine is more challenging.
-We too often are distracted by our gadgets, a new show on Netflix, or chatting with our friends and family.
+Perhaps the most frequently overlooked factor of an effective night routine is knowing when to initiate it.
+Morning routines are easy—you start them as soon as you wake up, but initiating an evening routine is more challenging.
+We are too often distracted by our gadgets, a new show on Netflix, or chatting with our friends and family.
 Sometimes the most impactful changes are the simplest, and that holds true here.